Aleksi Paananen

-Aleksi Paananen (born 25 January 1993) is a Finnish football player currently playing for Finnish Veikkausliiga side Inter Turku.
+Aleksi Paananen (born 25 January 1993) is a Finnish professional footballer who plays as a midfielder for Veikkausliiga club AC Oulu.
 He is often labeled as Thiago Alcantara or Diego Maradona of Finnish football, of which the latter he got the nickname ”Diego”.

 Career

+KuPS

+Paananen started football with SiPS youth sector, before moving to KuPS in the nearby town of Kuopio.
+He made his senior debut with the KuPS first team in Veikkausliiga in 2010.

-FC Inter Turku
+Inter Turku

 On 1 November 2018, Inter Turku announced the signing of Paananen for the 2019 season.
 He signed a 2-year deal.

-With january 2023 years player FC HJK (free agent transfer).
+HJK

+On 2 November 2022, Paananen signed a contract with HJK for the 2023 season, with an option for 2024.

+On 5 November 2023, it was announced that Paananen will leave HJK after the season.

+AC Oulu

+In November 2023, it was announced that Paananen had signed with fellow Veikkausliiga side AC Oulu on a two-year deal with an option for an additional year, starting in 2024.